inBeat/inbeat-website/content/top-influencers/tiktok/gardening/india/_index.md

 ---
-title: Top 10 Gardening TikTok Influencers In India in 2023
+title: Top 10 Gardening TikTok Influencers In India In 2023
 description: >-
   Find top gardening TikTok influencers in India in 2023.
-Most popular hashtags: #tiktokindia #tiktok #gardening #foryou.
+Most popular hashtags: #foryou #foryoupage #gardening #tiktokindia.
 platform: TikTok
-hits: 18
+hits: 14
-text_top: Identify the top-rated TikTok profiles on inBeat.
+text_top: Discover the best TikTok accounts on inBeat.
-text_bottom: Our search engine has 18 TikTok influencers like this in India for you to pitch.
+text_bottom: Our database aggregates 14 TikTok influencers like this in India for you to collaborate.
 profiles:
   - username: "surabhinit"
     fullname: >-